temiik/2025ChangeMakers/v-photos/README.md

 Vehicle's photos
 ====

-This directory must 6 photos of the vehicle
+This directory must 6 photos of the vehicle and additional photos.